 Item 6.
-Exhibits
+Exhibits and Financial Statement Schedules

-Exhibit Number Description 10.48 Amended and Restated 2006 Evercore Partners Inc. Stock Incentive Plan (Incorporated by Reference to the Registrant's Current Report on Form 8-K (Commission File No. 001-32975), filed with the SEC on June 20, 2013) 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) (filed herewith) 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+Exhibit Number Description 31.1 Certification of the Chief Executive Officer pursuant to Rule 13a-14(a) (filed herewith) 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) (filed herewith) 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2013, are formatted in XBRL (eXtensible Business Reporting Language); (i) Condensed Consolidated Statements of Financial Condition as of June 30, 2013 and December 31, 2012, (ii) Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2013 and 2012, (iii) Condensed Consolidated Statements of Comprehensive Income for the three and six months ended June 30, 2013 and 2012, (iv) Condensed Consolidated Statements of Changes In Equity for the six months ended June 30, 2013 and 2012, (v) Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2013 and 2012, and (vi) Notes to Condensed Consolidated Financial Statements (furnished herewith)
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 The following materials from the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2014, are formatted in XBRL (eXtensible Business Reporting Language); (i) Condensed Consolidated Statements of Financial Condition as of June 30, 2014 and December 31, 2013, (ii) Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2014 and 2013, (iii) Condensed Consolidated Statements of Comprehensive Income for the three and six months ended June 30, 2014 and 2013, (iv) Condensed Consolidated Statements of Changes In Equity for the six months ended June 30, 2014 and 2013, (v) Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2014 and 2013, and (vi) Notes to Condensed Consolidated Financial Statements (filed herewith)